 AGademics: How Wayne-Sanderson Farms Summer Interns Learn about Agriculture both Inside and Outside the Classroom

-Wayne-Sanderson Farms’ summer internship program is a paid, 10-week internship program that allows students to gain real-world experience, develop professionally, learn about the poultry industry and earn opportunities for full-time employment with the company.
+Wayne-Sanderson Farms’ summer internship program is a paid, 10-week internship program that allows students to gain real-world experience, develop professionally, learn about the poultry industry and earn opportunities for full-time employment with the company following graduation.
 As an intern, students have the opportunity to work in four key areas of the company’s business, which are live production, processing, prepared foods and corporate administration.

 “I would recommend the summer internship because of the vast number of people with different roles and occupations that work for this company who can offer guidance and insight in a field students may be interested in,” said Young.
 “From my experience in the internship, I would definitely be interested in full-time employment with Wayne-Sanderson Farms.
 I have seen a very structured team that works well together that I would like to be a part of.”